rehierl/node-tree-outliner/3-basic-design/3-5-1-sxs-relation.md

 subsection is exited before a subsequent subsection is entered (e.g. a type-1 sectioning node which is a previous sibling to some other sectioning node).

 Note that all of these independent and intermediate subsections will be ignored by the following considerations.
-That is, because the focus still is on multiple sections that all are related with each other.
+That is, because the focus is on multiple sections which all are related with each other.

 <!-- ======================================================================= -->
 ## tree of sections